raspberrypilearning/getting-started-scratch/en/step_12.md

 Duplicate blocks or sets of blocks to reuse in a sprite's program:

 * Go to the **Code** tab.
-* Right-click on the first block that you want to copy (or if you are using a tablet, tap and hold).
+* Right-click (or on a tablet, tap and hold) on the first block that you want to copy.
 It will select all the blocks below it too.
 * Select **Duplicate** in the drop-down menu.
 ![Image select duplicate](images/scratchguide-duplicate.png){:width="300px"}
 * Drag the duplicated code where you want it to go.